 Back Cover

-Ghostly Tales from the Lost Summer of 1816
+Gothic Tales from the Lost Summer of 1816

-Frankenstein, The Vampyre & Other Stories from the Villa Diodati
+Frankenstein, The Vampyre, & Other Stories from the Villa Diodati

 Author